vijaynvb/CBA_TodoAPI/TodoAPI/Diagrams/UserSequenceDiagram.md

     - Cross-Site Scripting (XSS) if user inputs are not properly escaped
     - Cross-Site Request Forgery (CSRF) if requests are not protected
  ```
- // add security vulnerabilities to the sequence diagram